ST10471529/Mealapp/README.md

 ### 1. **Section(s) in which Generative AI was used:**
 - **Line 46 to 48 and line 50 to 54 in MainActivity.kt**: Button functionality.
 - **Layout of my app(Design) in the Activity_main.xml**: Layout validation of whether it was correct and optimal.
-- **Line 62 to 70 in MainActivity.kt** Help with creating and fixing my code.
+- **Line 62 to 70 in MainActivity.kt** Help with understanding my code.
-- **Line 78 to 83 in MainActivity.kt**: CAsked AI to check if my codes would work.
+- **Line 78 to 83 in MainActivity.kt**: Asked AI to check if my codes would work.

 ### 2. **Name of AI Tool(s) Used:**
 - **ChatGPT** (OpenAI)